 1

 • Thank you very much for your kind words.
 Thanks to your answer, I was able to resolve my questions and increase my understanding of REST API concepts.
 Thank you again for your help.
-Apr 20, 2023 at 10:42
+Commented Apr 20, 2023 at 10:42

 You must log in to answer this question.